Judaism Without Embellishment: Reaction

 Within the Soviet Union, Judaism Without Embellishment was widely praised as a "scientific work of distinction".
 Izvestia, the official newspaper of the Soviet government, praised Kichko's work for "us[ing] new material in analyzing the reactionary nature of Judaism as a form of religious ideology."
 The work was extensively republished across the nation, and was "widely distributed ... among party cadres and educators."

 On 24 February 1964, Morris B. Abram, the president of the American Jewish Committee, supported by a United States representative to the United Nations' Commission on Human Rights, brought Kichko's work to worldwide attention by attacking the book during a press conference.
 Shortly afterwards, international criticism was leveled at Kichko and his book.
 Communist parties worldwide condemned the work.
 The French communist newspaper L'Humanité denounced the book and demanded that the Soviet Union disavow the work.
 Gus Hall, the secretary-general of the United States Communist Party, stated, "[T]here is no doubt in my mind about the anti-Semitic character of what I have seen.
 Such stereotyped, slanderous caricatures of the Jewish people must be unequivocally condemned."
 To exploit this discontent with the Soviet Union, the American Central Intelligence Agency (CIA) had the book translated into French to be distributed to left-wing groups across Europe.
 When Khrushchev toured Scandinavia in the spring of 1964, demonstrations took place against the USSR's treatment of Jews, motivated in part by the publication of Judaism without Embellishment.
 In Ukraine, reaction to the book was also negative.
 Ukrainian nationalist Mykola Lebed saw the book "as a Soviet attempt to paint Ukrainians with a broad anti-Semitic brush".
-This resulted in Ukrainians, especially among the former supporters of Stepan Bandera, switching from using anti-Semitism as a weapon to use against the Soviet authorities to attacking the Soviet government for being anti-Semitic.
+This resulted in Ukrainians, especially among the former supporters of Stepan Bandera, switching from using antisemitism as a weapon to use against the Soviet authorities to attacking the Soviet government for being antisemitic.

 Caving to international pressure, the Soviet government abandoned support for the book.
-On 4 April 1964, the Soviet newspaper Pravda - the newspaper of the Soviet Communist Party - announced an official change in policy.
-The statement read, "The author of the book and the authors of the preface wrongly interpreted some questions concerning the emergence and development of this religion. ...
+On 4 April 1964, the Soviet newspaper Pravda—the newspaper of the Soviet Communist Party—announced an official change in policy.
+The statement read, "The author of the book and the authors of the preface wrongly interpreted some questions concerning the emergence and development of this religion....
 [A] number of mistaken propositions and illustrations could insult the feelings of believers and might even be interpreted in the spirit of anti-Semitism."
 The paper continued "There is no such thing as anti-Semitism in the USSR and cannot be."
 The Soviet Communist Party's ideological committee withdrew the work from circulation and destroyed all copies.
 As a result, Kichko fell out of favor and "temporarily sank into obscurity."